duckki/duckki.github.io/_posts/2024-01-08-proving-exclusivity.md

 ## Inferred Mutability: Safety Proof of Mutability Upgrade

-My [previous blog post](https://duckki.github.io/2024/01/01/inferred-mutability.html) proposed the abiilty to upgrade immutable references to mutable ones in Rust or similar languages.
-The main benefit of this is avoiding unncecessary code duplication implementing both immutable accessor and mutable accessor functions.
+My [previous blog post](https://duckki.github.io/2024/01/01/inferred-mutability.html) proposed the ability to upgrade immutable references to mutable ones in Rust or similar languages.
+The main benefit of this is avoiding unnecessary code duplication implementing both immutable accessor and mutable accessor functions.
 It amounts to be a mutability generic programming (see a related [Pre-RFC](https://internals.rust-lang.org/t/pre-rfc-unify-references-and-make-them-generic-over-mutability/18846)).

 I've discussed this idea at the Rust internal forum and I realized a new syntax is necessary and references of certain types are not eligible for mutability upgrades.
 In this post, I'll discuss those.
 Also, I'll sketch the proof of its safety.